yandex-cloud/docs/en/vpc/operations/security-group-add-rule.md

       Success!
 The configuration is valid.
       ```

-   1. Run the command:
+   1. Run the following command:

       ```
       terraform plan
       ```

       The terminal will display a list of resources with parameters.
 No changes are made at this step.
-If there are errors in the configuration, {{ TF }} points them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Apply the configuration changes: